mishe-schemmann/thingforward-io-site/source/blog/2016-11-22-getting-started-with-platformio-and-esp8266.html.markdown

 ```

-What you get is an executable, `platformio`, which can be abbreviated `pio`, so:
+What you get is an executable, `platformio`, abbreviated as `pio`, so:

 ```bash
 $ pio --help